solid/process/notifications-panel-charter.md

 * A Notifications API should include the ability to embed third-party information and share social data between web applications.
 The API should re-use the data transfer syntax and may allow some interaction with the protocol.
 The API should also be extensible in terms of the items of interest expressible by the data format.

-* A Web protocol for exchanging social data should include at least the ability to share status updates using the transfer syntax developed by the Notifications Panel or extend syntaxes such as Activity Streams.
+* A Web protocol for exchanging social data should include at least the ability to share notifications using the transfer syntax developed by the Notifications Panel or extend syntaxes such as Activity Streams.
 This protocol may allow the capture of new data, the verification of data using techniques such as as digital signatures, and the use of groups with some form of access control or capabilities.

 * Documentation detailing upgrade paths for existing technical reports or notes, including, but not limited to deprecated insecure WebSockets to secured upgrade of WebSockets.